-The RS-232 ↔485/422 Converter Plus is an interface converter that changes the electrical characteristics from a non-balanced data standard (RS-232) to a balanced data standard (RS-422 or RS-485).
-The unit does not change/manipulate the actual data that passes through the unit.
-For example, this would be useful in an industrial application where RS-485 or RS-422 devices would need to be connected to an RS-232 device.
+The RS-232↔485/422 Converter Plus and the RS-232↔485/422 Opto-Isolator/ Converter are interface converters that change the electrical characteristics from a non-balanced data standard (RS-232) to a balanced data standard (RS-422 or RS-485).
+The units do not change/manipulate the actual data that passes through the unit.
+For example, use the converters in an industrial application where RS-485 or RS-422 devices need to connect to an RS-232 device.

-The RS-232↔485/422 Converter Plus is an RS-232-to-RS-485 interface converter that can be used in pairs to operate in the same manner as a line driver.
-It allows an RS-232 device to transmit data over much longer distances than is normally possible.
+All models are RS-232-to-RS-485 interface converters that can be used in pairs to operate in the same manner as a line driver.
+Each allows an RS-232 device to transmit data over much longer distances than is normally possible.
 Depending on the operating environment, as many as 64 devices can be linked together using twisted-pair cable.

-The opto-isolating models (IC109A-R2, IC109AE, IC109C) protect equipment from differences in ground potentials on one side of the unit to the other side of the unit.
-Inside the RS-232↔485/422 Opto-Isolator/Converter, optical isolation circuitry converts electrical signals to light and back again, to keep signal noise and ground loops from crossing between segments of your RS-485 installation.
+Models without opto-isolation include IC108A, IC108AE, and IC108C.
+Models with opto-isolation (IC109A-R3, IC109AE, and IC109C) protect equipment from differences in ground potentials on one side of the unit to the other side of the unit.
+Inside the RS-232↔485/422 Opto-Isolator/Converter, optical isolation circuitry converts electrical signals to light and back again, to keep signal noise and ground loops from crossing between your RS-485 installation's segments.
 That means the electrical noise from your factory floor won't affect your office communications, and the difference in ground potential between buildings won't damage your sensitive equipment.

-The RS-232 ↔ 485/422 Converter is available in standalone and rackmount versions.
-The rackmount cards (part numbers IC108C and IC109C) are designed to be installed in the multi-function rack (part number RM005).
+The converters are available in standalone (IC108A, IC108AE, IC109A-R3, IC109AE) and rackmount (IC108C and IC109C) versions.
+The rackmount cards fit in the multi-function rack (part number RM005).

-If you ordered the IC109A-R2, you should have received a cable and an adapter with your RS-232↔485/422 Converter Plus.
-The cable is designed to plug into an IBM® PC AT® (or clone) DB9 com port.
-The adapter is designed to be used with the supplied cable to connect to an IBM PC computer's DB25 com port.
+If you ordered the IC109A-R3, you should have received a cable and an adapter with your RS-232↔485/422 Opto-Isolator/Converter.
+The cable plugs into an IBM® PC AT® (or clone) DB9 COM port.
+The adapter is used with the supplied cable to connect to an IBM PC computer's DB25 COM port.

-Additional features include a manual loopback test to check the system wiring for both the RS-232 and RS-485 interfaces.
+A manual loopback test checks the system wiring for both the RS-232 and RS-485 interfaces.